moonwhaler/annotator-xe/README.md

 ## Contributing

-Contributions to the Modern Image Annotator are welcome!
+Contributions to the Annotator XE are welcome!
 Please feel free to submit pull requests, create issues or spread the word.

 ## License